VenithNET/Dragon-Linux/content/blog/2025/02/12-passing-the-torch.md

 * **DP alt mode**, required for external monitors over USB-C on laptops without a physical HDMI port.
 * **Sparse images** in our [Vulkan driver](/2024/06/vk13-on-the-m1-in-1-month/), enabling DirectX 12.
-In the mean time, you can [enjoy DirectX 11 games](/2024/10/aaa-gaming-on-asahi-linux/) on Asahi Linux.
+In the mean time, you can [enjoy DirectX 11 games](/2024/10/aaa-gaming-on-asahi-linux/) on Dragon Linux.
 * **Internal microphones**.
 External mics already work via the 3.5mm jack, and internal mics are coming soon.

 How soon?
 On select laptops -- just a few days!
 Microphone support is made